Advertiser disclosure

 Student loan information

 The student loan section in the award letter can be particularly tricky.
-A 2018 report from New America analyzed award letters from 455 colleges that included unsubsidized student loans listed the loans in 136 different ways.
+A 2018 report from New America analyzed award letters from 455 colleges that included unsubsidized student loans and listed the loans in 136 different ways.
 In fact, 24 of the award letters didn’t include the word loan at all.

 Related: Navigating different types of student loans